jrean/laravel-user-verification/README.md

 Prior to use this package the table representing the user must be updated with two new columns, "verified" and "verification_token".
-It is mandatory to add the two columns on the same table and where the user's email is stored.
+It is mandatory to add the two columns on the same table and where the user's e-mail is stored.

 Last but not least, the model must implement the authenticatable interface `Illuminate\Contracts\Auth\Authenticatable` which is the default with the Eloquent User model.